ArchiveBox/docs/Security-Overview.md

 ### Filesystem

 How much are you planning to archive?
 Only a few bookmarked articles, or thousands of pages of browsing history a day?
 If it's only 1-50 pages a day, you can probably just stick it in a normal folder on your hard drive, but if you want to go over 100 pages a day, you will likely want to put your archive on a compressed/deduplicated/encrypted disk image or filesystem like ZFS.
 Other distributed/networked/checksummed filesystems that have also been reported to work (but are not technically officially supported) include SMB, NFS, Ceph, Unraid, and BTRFS.
-Make sure the filesystem you're using supports FSYNC
+Make sure the filesystem you're using supports FSYNC.
+Some filesystems are unable to store more than a certain number of directory entries, and your total number of snapshots in `./archive` may be capped as a result.
+Some other filesystems begin to have performance degradations but continue to function when the directory entry count gets too high.
+Generally this isn't an issue unless you have more than ~20,000 Snapshot folders in `./archive`.

+#### Purging entries

 Unless `--delete` is passed to `archivebox remove`, Snapshots removed from the index remain in the filesystem and their `./archive/<timestamp>` folders need to be deleted manually to be fully removed.
-Imported URLs are also logged separately in `./sources` and `./logs` and should be removed manually as well to clear all traces of a URL added by accident.
+Imported URLs are also logged separately in `./sources`, `./logs`, and the Sonic full-text index `./sonic` and should be removed manually as well to clear all traces of a URL added by accident.
+You can search for a URL on the filesystem you're trying to remove using `grep -a -r "https://example.com/url/to/search/for"`.

 #### Permissions